-It’s no surprise that so many outdoor adventurers find themselves staying or transplanted in the Portland area.
-There are so many opportunities to get out in the gorgeous Pacific Northwest wilderness!
+It’s no surprise that so many outdoor adventurers find themselves staying or transplanted in the Portland area – figuring out how to jump start a car battery or otherwise.
+There are so many opportunities to take advantage of the RAM 2500 towing capacity and get out in the gorgeous Pacific Northwest wilderness!
 At Dick's Country Chrysler Jeep Dodge, we’re not strangers to outdoor excursions that have taken our staff up mountains and over plains with their camping gear in vehicles like the new Dodge Journey, and that’s why we’d like to share some of our favorite spots with you.
 Once you’ve finished your regimen for the winter in the best Portland rock climbing gyms, it’s time to put your skills to the test outdoors.
 Learn more below!

 L.L.
 Stub Stewart State Park

 L.L.
 Stub Stewart State Park is one of Oregon’s newest state parks, designed as a public back yard for entry-level campers who just want a night or two away.
 With a number of hiking trails, bike paths, and room to ride horseback, L.L.
 Stub Stewart’s 1,800 acres of forest, hills, and wildflowers is a perfect place to take your family, or a first date on a quick and easy trip away from the bustle of city life.